ray-project/ray/doc/source/ray-air/experimental-features.rst

 Experimental features in Ray AIR
 ================================

-We're testing a number of experimental features in Ray AIR.
+The Ray Team is testing a number of experimental features in Ray AIR.

 During development, the features are disabled per default.
 You can opt-in by setting a